 What began as a passion while doing graduate work at San Francisco

-Increasingly in demand as a specialist in the works of living composers, she has premiered works by John David Earnest, Jennifer Griffith, Kamran Ince, Paula Kimper, Roxanna Panufnik and Kamala Sankaram, and recently produced a recital of works by Daniel Felsenfeld, David T. Little, Jeremy Howard Beck and Jennifer Griffith, including two world premieres.
-While at the San Francisco Conservatory of Music, she performed extensively with the New Music Ensemble, and has appeared in New York with American Opera Projects, Opera Index, NYC Fringe Festival, HERE Arts Center's CultureMart, Paola Prestini's Ferus Festival at The Stone, Encompass New Opera Theatre, Stage|Time Collaborative,
+Conservatory of Music has now become her comfort zone, and Heather is focusing almost exclusively on the works of living composers.
+To date, she has premiered works by Jeremy Howard Beck, John David Earnest, Daniel Felsenfeld, Jennifer Griffith, Kamran Ince, Paula Kimper, Roxanna Panufnik and Kamala Sankaram, just to name a few.
+She has also produced her own recitals that have included commissions and existent works by composers such as David T. Little, William Bolcom, and Bernard Rands.
+While at the San Francisco Conservatory of Music, she performed extensively with the New Music Ensemble, and has appeared in New York with American Opera Projects, The Curiosity Cabinet, National Sawdust, Opera on Tap, Opera Index, NYC Fringe Festival, HERE Arts Center's CultureMart, Paola Prestini's Ferus Festival at The Stone, Encompass New Opera Theatre, Stage|Time Collaborative,

-The Emperor and the Queen's Parisian Weekend, with libretto by Pete McCabe, and Daniel Felsenfeld's The Inner Circle, with libretto by Kate Gale.
-She also recently joined the ranks of Brooklyn-based ensemble The Curiosity Cabinet, and will premiere a work with them by Whitney George and Daniel Felsenfeld at National Sawdust in March 2017.
-She will also be seen with Tenth Intervention in May at National Sawdust in a multi-disciplinary work that she is also co-producing.
+Currently, she is involved with two operas in progress: Kamala Sankaram's The Emperor and the Queen's Parisian Weekend, with libretto by Pete McCabe, and Daniel Felsenfeld's The Inner Circle, with libretto by Kate Gale.
+She also recently joined the artist roster of Brooklyn-based ensemble The Curiosity Cabinet and is in talks to work with NYC-based ensemble Tenth Invention in future seasons.

-In addition to all of the above, Ms. Meyer is also a budding aerialist, training in aerial silks, lyra and corde lisse, and happens to be an educated wine professional specializing in the wines of Austria and Germany.
+In addition to all of the above, Ms. Meyer is also a professional aerialist, training in aerial silks, lyra and corde lisse, and happens to be an educated wine professional specializing in the wines of Austria and Germany.